blacklightpy/vaultofknowledge/World Building/Philosophy/Spirituality.md

 It is the guarantee that things have meaning in their existence, and that nothing happens randomly to break everything you've honestly worked for.

+Spirituality has it's roots in virtues, which are what allow for peaceful coexistence.